-HTC Rhyme maintenance update detailed by VerizonAlex Wagner - Deputy Managing Editor, News Desk
+HTC Rhyme maintenance update detailed by VerizonAlex Wagner - Editorial Director of News and Content

 We haven't heard much about the HTC Rhyme since it debuted on Verizon last September, but today it's been revealed that the charm-toting handset will soon be receiving a new software update.
 The update, which weighs in at 67.8MB, is of the maintenance variety and will bump the Rhyme up to software version 2.20.605.3 710RD.
 As usual, we've got the full changelog ready for your perusal: